merthidayetoglu/Bisection_Bandwidth_Tester/README.md

 ![Group Examples](https://github.com/merthidayetoglu/OLCF_BW_test/blob/main/results/group_examples.png)

 Considering a hierarchical communication network, MPI ranks are assumed to be assigned in as an SMP style.
-For example, if there are six GPUs and three nodes, GPU 0 and GPU 1 are in the same node and so GPU 2 and GPU3, and so on.
-The first GPU of a group talks to the first GPUs on other groups, the second GPU of a group talks to the corresponding second GPUs on other groups, and so on.
+For example, if there are six GPUs and three nodes, GPU 0 and GPU 1 are in the same node and so GPU 2 and GPU3.
+The first GPU of a group talks to the first GPU on each group, the second GPU of a group talks to the second GPU on each group, and so on.
+This test excludes the self communication.

 This tool runs like
 ```cpp